elliothimmelfarb/learn-plutus/haskell-and-crypto-mongoalia-2020/README.md

 - Never used for empty or non-values
   - use `Maybe` and `Nothing` for this instead
 - Only used for development if you want something to compile by filling holes but you are not complete with it yet.
+- `undefined` will often crash production code at run time but it will often enable compiling